moorescloud/twintrest/README.md

 Useage is as follows:
 <pre>
-python twintrest.py <hashtag> <ip-address-of-holiday>
+python twintrest.py hashtag ip-address-of-holiday
 </pre>
-Twintrest uses the SecretAPI for Holiday so it's quite speedy in its animations.
+Twintrest uses the <a href="https://github.com/moorescloud/secretapi">SecretAPI for Holiday</a> so it's quite speedy in its animations.

-Mark Pesce
+Mark Pesce<br/>
 March 2014